logo

 5. Wirelessly reconnect to your console

-If your controller is on but still not connecting to your console wirelessly, it's time to pair it to your Xbox or PC.
+If your controller is on but still not connecting to your console wirelessly, it's time to re-pair it to your Xbox or PC.
+This is especially common when using Xbox controllers with PCs, cloud gaming, or mobile devices through Bluetooth.

 How to connect your wireless controller on an Xbox: